haocse/haocse/README.md

 ## About Me
-🎓 I'm passionate about technology and software development 💻 Full-stack developer with expertise in modern web technologies 🌱 Always learning and growing in the tech world
+🎓 I'm passionate about technology and software development 💻 Expertise in modern technologies
+🌱 Always learning and growing in the tech world

 ## 🛠️ Technologies & Tools